multikernel/kernelscript/README.md

 KernelScript is a modern, type-safe, domain-specific programming language that unifies eBPF, userspace, and kernelspace development in a single codebase.
 Built with an eBPF-centric approach, it provides a clean, readable syntax while generating efficient C code for eBPF programs, coordinated userspace programs, and seamless kernel module (kfunc) integration.

+KernelScript aims to become the programming language for Linux kernel customization and application-specific optimization.
+By leveraging kfunc and eBPF capabilities, it provides a modern alternative to traditional kernel module interfaces such as procfs and debugfs.

 ## Why KernelScript?

 ### The Problem with Current eBPF Development